lord-thetford/lord-thetford/README.md

 # Matthew Godwin, "Lord Thetford"
-Hi! 👋 I'm **Matthew Godwin**, a software engineer with well over 6 years of professional experience designing, developing, and implementing a wide variety of custom software solutions for everything from supporting critical business applications to building data infrastructure for both business and operational intelligence.
+Hi! 👋 I'm **Matthew Godwin**, a senior software engineer with well over 6 years of professional experience designing, developing, and implementing a wide variety of custom software solutions for everything from supporting critical business applications to building data infrastructure for both business and operational intelligence.

 I'm primarily a backend web developer and data engineer, although I have plenty of experience with frontend web development in React and operations technologies such as Docker and Kubernetes.
 I also have certifications in both Microsoft Azure and Snowflake.